lingtalfi/TheBar/discussions/file-manager-protocol.md

     The process instructions id.
 The server will know how to handle the upload (once finished) with this id.
     This ensures that the server has total control over every upload, since upload is a common vector for malicious attacks.
-    Typically, the **config id** references a configuration file on the server, which contains extra information, such as which thumbnails to create if it's an image that was uploaded, for instance.
+    Typically, the **config id** references a configuration file on the server, which contains extra information, such as which thumbnails to create if it's an image that was uploaded, for instance, or which file extensions are allowed, do we use a virtual file system, override the filename completely, how to react if the uploaded filename already exists, etc...

 - **filename**: string, optional.